-6 steps to choosing a social media agency and proving ROI
+6 steps to choosing a social media agency

 You don’t need us to reiterate the fact both brands and agencies struggle when it comes to proving ROI for PR and marketing efforts.
 This issue is compounded when it comes to using social channels— even an established social media agency can find this task difficult.

 Don’t believe us?
 OK, let’s look at some of the stats compiled by MDG Advertising relating to social media ROI…

 44% of companies are not able to measure the impact of social media on their business

 Just 20% can quantify the success of social media output

 36% rely on a qualitative sense of social impact and success

 28% of marketing agencies face difficulties when determining social media impact

 55% of agencies can ‘somewhat measure social media ROI’

 Only 17% can accurately quantify ROI from social